There are many ways to explore your options on the job market after you have graduated.

 Of the job openings for university graduates, 70% are not filled through vacancies, but by candidates from the networks of the organisation or its employees.
 A way to find out more about ‘work’ is to speak to people about their work.
 Try finding someone in your family or in your circle of friends with whom you can speak about their work and the choices they made.

-The workshop ‘Most effective job search strategy’ will give you tips and advice on how to make use of the people around you to find a job.
+The workshop ‘Networking' will give you tips and advice on how to make use of the people around you to find a job.

-The UvA organises Career Networking Events for international students.
+The UvA organises Career Networking Events for international students every year in February/March.
 During these events, there will be presentations and meetups with international alumni from the UvA who are working in the Netherlands.

 It is essential that you make a good first impression.
 You can find a way to prepare yourself to company fairs in the download below.

 Almost all study programmes have their own study association.
 Many of them organise career orientation events which you can join.
 You can find more information on the website of the study association.
 Not sure where you can find the study association of your programme?
 Go to student.uva.nl, type in your programma, go to the A-Z list in the upper menu.
 Click on the search box and type Study association or studievereniging.

 Our UvA Job board, which lists current vacancies, can also help you explore the job market.
 The Job board is only accessible to current students or former students up to two years after graduation.

 Tip: give yourself a period of obligation-free orientation instead of applying for positions immediately.
 Why not explore the job market first and then apply, armed with a better focus and more knowledge?
 Or why not find a part time job that gives you enough time to still explore the job market?